nathreed/MapMusic/Ideas.md

 ## Things We Should Add
+- [x] Remove jQuery requirement
 - [x] for the pitch drawing instrument we have now: user-configurable length of play maybe add linear interpolation of elevation data so that we can only sample a few  points from the user's line, helpful for shorter clips
 - [ ] controls pane on right: drop down or tabbed interface to select controls for which instrument/effect and then the controls adapt
 - [ ] Make the histogram map colored
 - [ ] Make mobile work
 	- [ ] Media queries for CSS